 However, that doesn't mean films aimed at young audiences don't occasionally generate a little heat.
-There have been a number of controversial family films, many of which released in the 21st century.
+There have been a number of controversial family films, many of which were released in the 21st century.

-The National Center on Sexual Exploitation (NCOSE) took exception to the movie due to a couple scenes in which the dog has his private parts inspected against his will.
-This is a normal part of dog shows, but the character is told to go to his "zen place" and learn to be okay with the unwanted groping.
+Show Dogs is a family comedy about a Rottweiler police dog forced to go undercover at a dog show.
+The movie mines laughs from his fish-out-of-water situation and is filled with canine-related jokes.
+The National Center on Sexual Exploitation (NCOSE) took exception to the movie due to some scenes in which the dog has his privates inspected against his will.
+This is a normal part of dog shows, but the character is told to go to his "Zen place" and learn to be okay with the unwanted touching.

 The NCOSE and other groups noted this advice is uncomfortably similar to what child victims often hear.
 They argued kids might walk away with the idea that it's okay for a stranger to touch them inappropriately.

 Global Road, the distributor of Show Dogs, responded to the controversy by chopping the scene out and immediately shipping new prints to theaters.

 'The Lego Batman Movie' Was Accused Of LGBTQ+ Propaganda

 The Lego Batman Movie offers a fresh spin on the Dark Knight story, albeit one in which he - and everything else in Gotham City - is composed of plastic building bricks.
 Some conservative viewers believed the story is less about Batman and more about exposing children to LGBTQ+ values.